-1. Sea Grant Great Lakes Future Fishers Initiative – Commercial Fishing Workforce Development
+Great Lakes Future Fishers Initiative Apprenticeship Program – Workforce Development

-2. Gap Analysis & Policy Recommendations to Support Emissions Reductions in the U.S. Commercial Fishing Fleet
+Gap Analysis and Policy Recommendations to Support Voluntary Emissions Reductions in the U.S. Commercial Fishing Fleet

-Two internships were awarded during the spring of 2022 and the graduate interns presented their findings at the NWWN 2022 conference in Boston, MA.
+Two internships were awarded during the spring of 2022 and the graduate interns presented their findings at the NWWN 2022 conference in Boston, MA in July.
+See below for project descriptions and results:

 Understanding Shoreside Infrastructure Challenges in the Massachusetts Summertime Fluke Fishery